 We have the example of the Children of Israel in the wilderness.
 They murmured and complained and had to wander in the wilderness for forty years.
 Many are in a spiritual wilderness today, stuck in their waiting periods because of their negative words.
 We read in 1 Peter 3:10, “… he that will love life, and see good days, let him refrain his tongue from evil and his lips from speaking guile.”
 We are commanded in Hebrews 10:23 to “hold fast the confession of our hope without wavering, for He who promised is faithful.”
 We need to continually speak good words over our calling and our future.

-Sixthly, it is important to rejoice in the waiting period:
+Sixthly, it is important to rejoice during the waiting period: